Identifying and removing deprecated APIs

 -

-UI Components: Legacy controls (
+UI components: Legacy controls from

 Tools and Techniques for Identification